lucformalmethodscourse/lucformalmethodscourse.github.io/_sources/30-testing.rst.txt

     \forall \texttt{s} \in \text{String} : \texttt{isPalindrome(s)} \Leftrightarrow (\texttt{s} = \texttt{s.reverse})

-Using a suitable propert-based testing library, such as `jqwik <https://jqwik.net>`_, we can express this property as executable code.
+Using a suitable property-based testing library, such as `jqwik <https://jqwik.net>`_, we can express this property as executable code.
 Typically, such a library automatically generates a large number of argument values and then evaluates the property for each argument as a separate test.

 .. code-block:: java